-In some other languages the actual fruit (bell pepper or sweet pepper) is also call Paprika.
+To make it a little confusing, in some other languages, the actual fruit (bell pepper or sweet pepper) is also called Paprika.

 Paprika is often associated with Hungarian cuisine, although I’ve heard that it actually originated in Mexico and found its way to Spain in the 16th century.
 It is very well travelled.

-Regular paprika is usually made by drying the peppers in the sun, until they are dry enough to grind.
+Paprika is usually made by drying the peppers in the sun until they are dry enough to grind.

-Smoked paprika takes thing into a whole new culinary arena.
+Smoked paprika takes things into a whole new culinary arena and happens to be the magical ingredient in this hummus.
 It is made with a special variety of pepper – pimiento peppers.
 Once the peppers are dried, they are then smoked.
 Traditionally this is done over real wood like oak.
-The result is an unique and exciting, intense, smokey, sweet flavour!
+The result is a unique and exciting, intense, smokey, sweet flavour!

 A note on tahini…